bitPimps/discovervm.com/README.md

 ## Deployment

-The site runs on IIS.
-Deploy by copying changed files to the server root.
-Key server behaviours defined in `web.config`:

-- Custom error pages routed to `src/error_docs/`
-- Static asset cache: 364-day `max-age`
-- Security headers: CSP, `X-Frame-Options`, `X-Content-Type-Options`
+The site is hosted on GitHub Pages from the `master` branch root.
+Pushing to `master` deploys automatically.

+The custom domain `discovervm.com` is configured via the `CNAME` file in the repo root and DNS records pointing to GitHub Pages.

 ## Structured Data (Schema.org)